alanmitchell/bmon/docs/source/integrating-with-siemens-systems.rst

 ---------------------------------

 In order to build a report, first data must be imported from the field panel to the server.
-This is done by creating a “Trend Collection Report.
+This is done by creating a ï¿½Trend Collection Report.
 Open Report Builder